GSA/digitalgov.gov/content/posts/2015-05-14-from-startup-to-veteran-ceo-new-businessusa-app-has-you-covered.md

   - USA.gov Federal Mobile Apps Directory
 ---

-[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/250-x-429-BusinessUSA-menu-screen-Google-Play-for-Android.jpg" alt="Business U.S.A. menu screen" %}BusinessUSA](http://business.usa.gov) is a centralized, one-stop platform to make it easy for businesses to access services to help them grow and hire.
+[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/250-x-429-BusinessUSA-menu-screen-Google-Play-for-Android.jpg" alt="Business U.S.A. menu screen" >}}BusinessUSA](http://business.usa.gov) is a centralized, one-stop platform to make it easy for businesses to access services to help them grow and hire.
 And with the release of a brand new smartphone app for [Android](https://play.google.com/store/apps/details?id=com.BusinessUSA.BusinessUSA) and [iOS](https://itunes.apple.com/us/app/businessusa/id905514958?mt=8) devices, BusinessUSA is fully functional no matter whether you visit by desktop, tablet or smartphone.

 The BusinessUSA smartphone app consolidates a wide-ranging amount of business information and resources from across the U.S. federal government.
 The tools in the app are created to help small businesses, as well as more established businesses, navigate regulatory hurdles and gain revenue in a global economy.